 Puppies should be limited to what exercise they engage in.
 We recommend you follow the 6'" rule.
 No jumping off of couches, beds, ATVs, from back of pickup beds, after Frisbees as a puppy.
 Their soft joints can be permanently damaged/injured with a wrong fall or landing.
-Their bones are still soft and a wrong fall or jump can cause breaks.
-This has occurred twice with a puppies that were allowed to jump off a bed and play with older, rougher dogs.
-Puppies should not jog with their people for long runs or up and down inclines until an older age when growth plates have closed and bones are hardened.
+Their bones are still soft, and a wrong fall or jump can cause breaks.
+This has occurred twice with a puppy that were allowed to jump off a bed and play with older, rougher dogs.
+Puppies should not jog with their people for long runs or up and down inclines until an older age when growth plates have closed, and bones are hardened.
 We enclose valuable information on appropriate exercise at the appropriate age with every puppy folder.

 Myrtle Point, Oregon

 Copyright © 2019 Bright Eyes Australian Shepherds - All Rights Reserved.

 Please do not copy any photograph from this site without prior permission.